Machine Unlearning for Responsible and Adaptive AI in Education: Conclusion

 \section{Conclusion}

 This paper explored the potential of MU to address persistent challenges in ML applications within educational contexts.
 Drawing from prior literature, four core application areas were identified: privacy protection, security and robustness, bias mitigation for fairness, and adaptability with performance optimization.
-MU enables the selective removal of data influence from trained ML models, offering a mechanism to implement data minimization, post-hoc correction, and long-term model maintenance without full retraining.
-These capacities are particularly relevant in educational settings that rely on sensitive student data, often accumulated across institutional systems.
-Despite this relevance, no systematic applications of MU in educational contexts were found in the reviewed literature.
-This absence highlights a significant gap between the maturity of MU research in technical domains and its current exploration in pedagogically governed environments.
-Educational data systems exhibit unique ethical and operational requirements, including evolving curricular structures, longitudinal learner modeling, and governance constraints .
-Future research should therefore not only adapt MU techniques to these conditions but also evaluate their effectiveness through empirical studies situated in real-world educational ecosystems.
-MU offers more than technical utility.
-It contributes to the alignment of legal compliance frameworks, ethical design principles, and performance standards in AI-driven education.
-Investigating its application further may open new pathways toward more responsive, trustworthy, and adaptive learning technologies.
+These applications are enabled by the ability of MU to selectively remove data influence from trained models, providing a practical mechanism for data minimization, post-hoc correction, and sustainable model maintenance without full retraining.
+These capacities are particularly relevant in educational settings that exhibit distinctive ethical and operational requirements amplified by its unique characteristics including sensitivity of data, evolving and situation specific context, and governance constraints.
+Beyond its technical utility, MU serves as a strategic enabler for aligning legal compliance frameworks, ethical design principles, and performance standards in AI-driven education.
+Advancing its application can pave the way for more responsive, equitable, and trustworthy learning technologies that embody both Responsible and Adaptive AI principles.
+This study contributes to this direction through the proposed MU4RAAI framework, which provides a conceptual foundation for integrating MU into responsible and adaptive educational AI systems.
+Future research should focus on refining MU techniques for these specific conditions and empirically evaluate their pedagogical, ethical, and technical effectiveness within real-world educational ecosystems. \begin{credits}

+The authors acknowledge the financial support by the Federal Ministry of Research, Technology and Space of Germany and by Sächsische Staatsministerium für Wissenschaft, Kultur und Tourismus in the programme Center of Excellence for AI-research „Center for Scalable Data Analytics and Artificial Intelligence Dresden/Leipzig", project identification number: ScaDS.AI